julienrf/scala-lessons/course/slides/sbt.md

 [sbt](http://www.scala-sbt.org/) is a build tool for Scala (and Java) projects

-*sbt-ize* your project:

-- Create a directory `my-project` for your project
-- Move your `Main.scala` file into a `my-project/src/main/scala` directory
-- Run it:
-    - `$ sbt run` (from `my-project/` directory)
-    - sbt automatically compiles the sources and calls the program entry point

 ## sbt Quick Start

 - Run `$ sbt <command>` from your project directory to run an sbt command from your shell